Gromov--Witten theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Relative Gromov--Witten theory of

 where $\iota:F\to \cX$ is the inclusion of the fiber and we view $k$ as a twisted sector of $[\bC^2/\bZ_{n+1}]$.

-On the other hand, we can still use the degeneration formula to compute $\langle \mubar|\tau_0[\iota_*k]|\nubar\rangle^{\cX,\circ}_{g,\gamma}$.
-Degenerate the base $\cY$ into two components, such that the two relative marked points lie on one component and the fiber insertion lies on the other component.
+On the other hand, we can still use the degeneration formula.
+Degenerate the base $\cY$ into two components, such that the two relative marked points lie on one component and the fiber insertion lies on the other.
 We have the following degeneration formula

-where $Z_{\rhobar}=|\Aut(\rhobar)|(n+1)^{l(\rhobar)}\prod_{i=1}^{l(\rhobar)}\rho_i$, and we are summing over all domain curve configurations $\Gamma_1$, $\Gamma_2$ such that the glued curve over $\Gamma_1$, $\Gamma_2$ is connected.
+where $Z_{\etabar}=|\Aut(\etabar)|(n+1)^{l(\etabar)}\prod_{i=1}^{l(\etabar)}\eta_i$, and we are summing over all domain curve configurations $\Gamma_1$, $\Gamma_2$ such that the glued curve over $\Gamma_1$, $\Gamma_2$ is connected.